Hong Kong schools told to remove books that violate new law as police powers extended - KRDO

 “Until now, Hong Kong flourished because it allowed free thinking and free speech, under an independent rule of law.
 No more.”

-In a press conference on Tuesday, Hong Kong Chief Executive Carrie Lam dismissed concerns that the law undermines people’s freedom, and said it will instead help “restore stability” and helps its residents “exercise their rights and freedoms, without being intimidated or attacked.”
+In a press conference on Tuesday, Hong Kong Chief Executive Carrie Lam dismissed concerns that the law undermines people’s freedom, and said it will instead “restore stability” and help its residents “exercise their rights and freedoms, without being intimidated or attacked.”

 “Instead of spreading fear, the law will actually remove fear and let Hong Kong people return to a normal peaceful life and Hong Kong will resume its status as one of the safest cities in the world,” she said.